 VRSG screen captures of the same scene

-MetaVR’s virtual McKenna MOUT site at Fort Benning is available as part of the Southeast US region of CONUS++ 3D terrain, available to MetaVR customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
+MVRsimulation’s virtual McKenna MOUT site at Fort Benning is available as part of the Southeast US region of CONUS++ 3D terrain, available to customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
 For US-domestic use only, not available for export.
-The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG software license with valid software maintenance.
+The terrain is provided in MVRsimulation's round-earth terrain format and will only run with a valid VRSG software license with valid software maintenance.